scrapy/itemadapter/README.md

 Return a dict with a [JSON Schema](https://json-schema.org/) representation of the item class.

-Dict items are not supported, everything else is.

 Note that, for Pydantic items, itemadapter does not use [`model_json_schema()`](https://docs.pydantic.dev/latest/api/base_model/#pydantic.BaseModel.model_json_schema) and instead uses its own implementation.
 That way, the output JSON Schema is